ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 #### `utils.validationMessages`

+- `SUCCESS`: when the user has successfully completed the code challenge
 - `NO_RESULT`: to show when the user forgets to return a result
 - `VALUE_IS_ASYNC_ITERABLE_ALL`: when the user returned an AsyncIterable and forgot to use the `all` function on the result
 - `VALUE_IS_ASYNC_ITERABLE_CONCAT`: when the user returned an AsyncIterable and forgot to use the `concat` function on the result